 A student may be awarded a Master of Business Administration degree after completing the requirements for the degree in effect when the student was fully- or provisionally-admitted to the MBA program.
 The student may choose any subsequent catalog in effect within six years of the date of graduation.
-All course work must be completed within six (6) calendar years from the date of MBA program admission, full or provisional.
-Completion of the MBA program is not required to coincide with completion of JD requirements.
+All course work must be completed within six (6) calendar years from the date of program admission, full or provisional.